 There are several different ways to configure solid fuel.
 Each serves a different purpose and is better suited to different cooking styles.
 We’ve covered off several of the most commonly used below.

 The bulls eye configuration is aptly named and a straight forward configuration to use.
-Prepared by creating a pyramid of fuel, once your fuel is mostly ashed over, shift some if required so that the briquettes are no more than three deep.
-This method provides a restricted direct zone cooking area, meaning you benefit from a large indirect cooking zone suited to smaller foods, such as bone-in chicken wings and drumsticks.
+Prepared by creating a pyramid of fuel, this style doesn’t require you to shift your lit fuel at all.
+Providing a restricted direct zone cooking area, you can benefit from a large indirect cooking zone suited to smaller foods, such as bone-in chicken wings and drumsticks.

 Two Zone Fire

 One of the most commonly used configurations when using a charcoal barbecue is the two zone fire.
 Brilliant in its simpleness, it provides the ability to easily cook over direct and indirect heat at the same time.
 Why is this important?
 Because it lets you easily control the rate at which your food cooks.
 You can perfectly sear steaks over the direct zone then move them over the indirect zone to finish cooking through.

 A three zone fire is very similar in nature to your regular two zone, with one point of difference.
 Rather than having half of your barbecue evenly covered in fuel, the fuel then slopes down across the barbecue.
 What you’ll end up with is on one side fuel two to three briquettes deep, near the centre one briquette deep and on the opposite side no fuel at all, providing you with a direct high, direct medium and indirect cooking zones all at once.